 New research has shown that acupressure facilitates a number of permanent side effects that may occur after the treatment of breast cancer.

-In 2016, researchers from the Cancer Center Rogelio University of Michigan reported that acupressure helped reduce fatigue patients.
+In 2016, researchers from the Cancer Center of the University of Michigan Rogelio reported that acupressure helped reduce fatigue patients.

 In the new study, they examined the effect of massage on the symptoms that often accompany this population group: chronic pain, anxiety, depression, and poor sleep.
 They found that acupressure has improved all of these symptoms compared with standard treatment.